 Set expectations BEFORE your trip

 The first thing you need to do about Disney, kids, souvenirs, and money is setting the expectations of what is going to happen BEFORE you go to Walt Disney World.
 You need to sit down with your kids and talk to them about spending money and souvenirs for the trip.
 Of course, that means you have to have a plan before you talk to them.
 But know that this part is really important.
 If your kids know before you leave what they have to spend.
-Or what the spending plan is, it will save you a lot of heartaches, and a lot of stress.
+Or what the spending plan is, it will save you a lot of heartaches, and a lot of stress. even prevent some arguments.
+(Of if you have teenagers, I can’t promise the last one.)

 The Disney Gift Card Option For Souvenirs and Money